Music Gateway

 PROs will split the royalties 50/50 between the registered songwriter and publisher.
 Or the producer/artist/performers and the record label.

-MCPS/PRS for Music tracks the royalties in a similar way using the ISRC code.
+MCPS/PRS for Music tracks the royalties in a similar way using the ISRC code – and you can search for these easily using the Music Gateway ISRC Finder tool.
 It determines when your recording is duplicated.
 And is paid by record labels and streaming companies.

 The royalties are received by a publisher and songwriter.
 Often a songwriter will split this with those who performed on the track to ensure that everyone is paid fairly.